cosmos/cosmos/README.md

-The criticism in the Stellar paper of the Tendermint-based proof-of-stake systems is mitigated by the token strategy described here, wherein a new type of token called the _gnut_ is issued that (mostly) represents the inherent value of the network, without competing with any preexisting currency or store of value.
+The criticism in the Stellar paper of the Tendermint-based proof-of-stake systems is mitigated by the token strategy described here, wherein a new type of token called the _gnug_ is issued that (mostly) represents the inherent value of the network, without competing with any preexisting currency or store of value.
 The advantage of Tendermint-based proof-of-stake, then, is its relative simplicity, while still providing sufficient, and provable security guarantees.